SAP-archive/teched2020-DAT162/exercises/ex2/README.md

 7. As a second role, we create a new file called "hr_call_center_agent_role.hdbrole" and configure it to only be able to select on the "SalariesMasked" view.
 We set the name to "SalarySQLDemo.db::HRCallCenterAgentRole".
 The configuration should look like this:
 <br>![](/exercises/ex2/images/call_center_agent_role.png)

-8. Save this role as well, build and deploy the project.
+8. Save this role as well.
+Build (DB module, then project) and deploy the project, as described .in the note at the end of (1.3)[/exercises/ex1#exercise-13-deploying-the-application-to-sap-hana-cloud].

 9. As a next step we need to assign the users we created in [Exercise 0](/exercises/ex0).
 In order to do so, we have to execute SQL commands in an *Admin* Console.
 Navigate to the Database Explorer, right click on the HDI container and choose "Open SQL Console (Admin)".
 <br>![](/exercises/ex2/images/open_admin_sql_console.png)